Los Angeles port logjam could leave holiday shelves bare - NewsBreak

 The mess was partly triggered by a COVID-19 outbreak among dockworkers at the start of the pandemic.
 Staffing is healthier now, but crews can only work so fast.
 Even when cargo is finally offloaded, there are other kinks in the supply chain.

 “We’re also storing thousands of empty containers at our yards because we don’t have the ability to return them,” said Matt Schrap, CEO Harbor Trucking Association.
-“The marine terminals are either out of space or they’ve reached the allocation limit the steamship lines have given them for that particular type of container.”Supply chain disruptions driving up costs of unusual assortment of goods
+“The marine terminals are either out of space or they’ve reached the allocation limit the steamship lines have given them for that particular type of container.”Walmart to hire 20,000 new supply-chain employees

 According to the Marine Exchange of Southern California, one ship waiting offshore arrived from Asia on Sept.
 5.